Key information

 Learning Journey

 The execution of your strategy is planned with continuous support and mentoring as you discover and apply new ideas and approaches.
 You start off with a self-paced programme preparation and then join your peers in London to work on the execution of your upgraded strategy plan.
-Once back to your organisation, you start the execution of your strategy.
+Once back to your organisation, you start the execution of your strategy, building on the action plans developed.
 During this phase, you continue to be supported with optional mentoring sessions and have opportunities to measure the impact and initial results of the deployment of your strategic plan, share with and learn from the rest of the cohort.

 Online, self-paced learning (a total of 3 learning hours) and one live virtual session (90 minutes) with faculty and peers.

-Access the Imperial College Leaning Platform (The Hub) and assess your organisational readiness for change.
-Begin the process of validation of your existing sustainability strategy and your personal leadership capabilities as a change agent.
+Access the Online Imperial College Leaning Platform and begin the process of validation of your existing sustainability strategy.

 On-campus: Imperial College London

-You consolidate your sustainability leadership mindset and begin to plan the structural changes and resource allocation needed in your control systems, accounting and reporting, and device incentives and new HR processes.
-While doing so, you plan how to lead this change and how to execute your stakeholder, governance and innovation plan as a leader.
+You consolidate your sustainability leadership mindset and begin to plan the structural changes and resource allocation needed in your control systems, accounting and reporting, governance and innovation required to deliver your strategies.

-You leave the on-campus phase with an action plan to execute your strategy, and you prepare to implement your upgraded sustainability strategy as well as a leadership action plan to lead through change and measure impact.
+You leave the on-campus phase with an action plan to execute your strategy, and you prepare to implement your upgraded sustainability strategy and measure impact.

 Online, self-paced learning (a total of 2 learning hours) and one live virtual session (90 minutes) with faculty and peers.